Software License Management Online (SLMO) (Old Name->OpenLM Cloud) Registration and Configuration

 - Enter the new password for confirmation in the third field.
 This must exactly match the password entered in Step #13.

 - Click the Change Password button.
 The password will be stored for the account, and the user will be returned to the login screen (as in Figure 7) to log in with the changed password.

 - Login again with the Username and new password by entering the parameters and clicking the Login button.
-This will open the home screen for OpenLM Cloud and Cloud Tour (see Figure 10).
+This will open the home screen for Software License Management Online (SLMO) and Cloud Tour (see Figure 10).

-OpenLM Broker configuration for OpenLM Cloud creates a secure connection over a dedicated port between the OpenLM Broker and the cloud-resident OpenLM Server.
+OpenLM Broker configuration for Software License Management Online (SLMO) creates a secure connection over a dedicated port between the OpenLM Broker and the cloud-resident OpenLM Server.